The following provides information with evidence and references on offshore wind farms in the UK that also help address some common myths:

 New Alternative Renewables

-The country should invest in new alternative renewables and not overstep the target with current technology:
+The country should invest in new alternative renewables and not overstep the wind farm target with current technology:

 7.98GW of extra capacity has been allocated by the Crown Estate (Round 4 Tender Stage 2).
-There is now 59GW available to meet the national target of 40GW by 2030 according to the March 2021 project listing.
+With this there is 59GW available to meet the national target of 40GW by 2030 according to the March 2021 project listing.

 It is particularly important not to go beyond the target with the current, already dated technology.
-We should only accept Truly Green Wind Farms.
-Driven by the urgent need to tackle climate change, there are novel renewable energy technologies emerging all the time.
-It is important not install too much of the current technology too quickly only to find much better solutions emerging fast, which will require us to rebalance the power generation, making some of the existing wind power redundant.
-Alternative renewables include:
+We should only accept Truly Green Wind Farms in the next 10 years.
+Driven by the urgent need to tackle climate change, and the need to reduce our dependence on gas the country needs to focus on renewable sources that are less intermittent than wind and solar.
+There are novel renewable energy technologies emerging all the time.
+It is important not install too much of the current intermittent technology too quickly only to find much better solutions emerging fast, which will require us to rebalance the power generation, making some of the existing wind power redundant.
+Alternative renewables which overcome intermittency and provide a constant source include: